Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What can I do to grow within my job role and make me more visible?
+- What steps can I take to improve my performance in my current job and be more visible?

-After developing your short-term individual career development plan, create your own list of actions required to achieve each objective.
+When you have created your short-term personal career development plan, make your own list of actions needed to reach each objective.

 Develop an actionable strategy that includes: